Title: Classic Sci-Fi Ultimate Collections, Vols. 1&2

-As usual with these Best Buy/Universal sets, this is the simplest section to write, as there are no special features, save for an occasional trailer.
+As with the first Best Buy/Universal sets, there are no special features, save for an occasional trailer.

 Speaking as someone hopelessly addicted to the cheesy B-Movies of the 1950’s, I dream about sets such as this.
 The inclusion of my favorite of the Giant Bug movies certainly doesn’t hurt.
 While the exclusive nature of the Universal/Best Buy releases draws much criticism for making the discs hard to acquire and inflating the price, I fail to understand how that truly works a hardship on someone who really wants the sets.
 Best Buys are not scarce, and it’s always possible to purchase the discs on-line.